nkrs/delta/README.md

 Delta
 =====

 Delta is a simple package for calculating differences between variants of text on a single word level.
 It can output HTML or plain text.
-It is built off of the pseudocode for the Longest Common Subsequence problem found on [Wikipedia](http://en.wikipedia.org/wiki/Longest_common_subsequence_problem)
+It is built upon the pseudocode for the "Longest Common Subsequence problem" found on [Wikipedia](http://en.wikipedia.org/wiki/Longest_common_subsequence_problem).

 Examples
 --------